This post was first published in 2017 but has been updated in 2019 with the most recent information on the hotel Las Torres, Patagonia

-Bar Pionero reminded us of a family’s living room, filled with comfy couches full of travelers chatting about their adventures over cocktails.
-It was looked like a perfect place to relax and take in the beautiful views of the Torres del Paine massif that towered right outside of the bar’s huge windows.
+Bar Pionero reminded us of a family’s living room.
+It was filled with comfy couches and packed with travelers chatting about their adventures over cocktails.
+It looked like a perfect place to relax and take in the beautiful views of the Torres del Paine massif that towered right outside of the bar’s huge windows.

-We will soon learn that his name is Javier, but that his friends and other staff member call him “Manzana”, an endearing nickname that we too, found ourselves using over our time at Las Torres.
+We soon learned that his name was Javier, but that his friends and other staff member called him “Manzana,” an endearing nickname that we, too, found ourselves using over our time at Las Torres.
 Javier didn’t mind.

-Bar Pionero became our favourite spot in the entire hotel.
+Bar Pionero became our favourite spot in the entire hotel Las Torres, Patagonia.
 We are not sure if it was Manzana’s contagious enthusiasm, or Federico’s incredible cocktail making skills, Maximiliano’s witty jokes, or chef Cristian Urrutia’s incredible lamb and cheese spread that kept us coming back for more.